eric830303/MAUI-Making-Aging-Useful-Intentionally-/README.md

 Then, do PV analysis with the following cmd:
 `./maui -path=onlyff -PV s38417.rpt`

-Then, there are some interaction between the user and the program--some inputs! (i.e, the count of Monte-Carlo instances, fresh Tc..etc)
+Then, there are some interaction between the user and the program, by some interactive inputs! (i.e, the count of Monte-Carlo instances, fresh Tc..etc)

 <img src="./readme_fig/PV_type.jpg" width="400" height="200" />